You have (a lot of) questions, we have answers.

 Family Inceptions is always looking for exceptional women between the ages of 20 and 29 who are non-smokers, have no history of substance addiction, a clean bill of health, a commitment to helping others, and also fulfill other requirements.
 Learn more about our basic requirements on our Egg Donor Requirements page.

 Family Inceptions allows donors to set their own level of compensation, within specific guidelines.
-Donor fees vary according to region and prior donor experience.
+Donor fees vary according to the region and prior donor experience.

-If you’re selected by intended parents your eggs will be used to make a baby!
+If you’re selected by intended parents, your eggs will be used to make a baby!
 Your egg will be fertilized and grown into an embryo.
-Depending on the circumstances of the intended parents your eggs might be used by the intended mother if she is not able to produce quality eggs.
+Depending on the circumstances of the intended parents, your eggs might be used by the intended mother if she is not able to produce quality eggs.
 In other cases, they could be used in conjunction with a gestational surrogate.
-Once your eggs are removed, or harvested, they may be used right away, or frozen for use at a later time.
+Once your eggs are removed, they may be used right away, or frozen for use at a later time.
 For each cycle you complete you will not assume any rights or responsibilities to the children that are born as a result of your donation.

 Yes.
 Having an abortion does not disqualify you from being an egg donor.
-Most women—provided they have normal periods, and are healthy—are able to donate.
+Most women—provided they have normal periods and are healthy—are able to donate.

 Yes, you can be a donor if you have had a tubal ligation.

 What are risks of egg donation?